Integration with Other Programs

 The program includes several features that may help you to integrate it with other systems and programs.
 For example, you can use Ping Monitor as a tool that registers various events, such as host state and connection quality changes, and integrate Ping Monitor with other systems such as event managers or help desks to notify them about those events.
 As another example, you can use ping data collected by Ping Monitor and export them for processing into external tools.

 Using Custom Actions to Integrate with other Programs

-Custom Actions can be executed on various events, for example, on host Up or Down and on quality changes.
+Custom Actions can be executed on alerts and various events, for example, on host Up or Down and on quality changes.
 If required, you may configure different scripts or executables to process them.
 Alternatively, you may use a single script or executable and pass the type of event as a command-line parameter.

 Note that a Custom Action configured in the preferences will be executed for all the hosts, but how do you know what host triggered the event?
 In the command-line of Custom Actions, you can use placeholders.
 For example, the "%REMOTE_HOST_ADDRESS%" placeholder will be replaced by the host name.
 You can use placeholders to pass information on the host into a Custom Action script or executable as command-line parameters.
 Learn more about this topic in the Using Placeholders chapter.